Ghazaleh99/Network-project/README.md

 ## multithreading
 ### python
 #### Socket programming + Tkinter GUI
-a chat applicatin using TCP conncetion . features : login with hash , broadcasting , saving messages in a file
+a Chatroom App using TCP conncetion . features : login with hash , broadcasting , saving messages in a file